-The People Led Policy Panel were the first group to meet with Derek Feeley after the Independent Review was announced.
-The Panel also put in its own submission following extensive discussion.
+The Panel put in its own submission following extensive discussion.
 Inclusion Scotland sent a separate submission.
 The Review recommendations chimed well with what the PLPP said in its submission.

 Social Care Support and Independent Living

-Social care support is a key part of Independent Living.
+Social care support is a key part of making the right to Independent Living real.
 Independent living means all disabled people having the same freedom, choice, dignity and control as other citizens at home, work and in the community.
 It does not necessarily mean living by yourself or fending for yourself.
 It means rights to practical assistance and support to participate in society and live an ordinary life.

 Social care support policy has a huge impact on disabled people and unpaid carers.
 Even when there are lots of opportunities for disabled people and carers voices to be heard by policy makers, it is not always clear that this has made any difference.
 Disabled people and carers have long been saying that there is no point in coming to consultation events if nothing actually changes.

 At Inclusion Scotland we recognise that disabled people and carers should be making policy with decision makers and then making sure that the co-produced policy is used and works properly.
 Our aim is for the People-Led Policy model to be part of transformative change within social care support and contribute to the movement for independent living.
 We also believe that this model is transferable to other policy areas.